JaGeo/LobsterPy/paper/paper.md

 ---
 # Summary
 Lobsterpy is a Python package developed to systematically analyze, describe, and visualize LOBSTER computations results.
 It also provides an easy-to-use command line interface that runs automatic analysis of the computations and generates a summary of results and publication-ready figures alongside its Python interface.
 Since its first release, its capabilities have been extended significantly.
-Lobsterpy can now also analyze crystal orbital overlap populations (COOP) and Crystal orbital bond index (COBI) files to extract summarized bonding information comprising coordination environments bond strengths, most relevant bonds, and their corresponding bonding and anti-bonding contributions.
+Lobsterpy can now also analyze crystal orbital overlap populations (COOP)[@hughbanks1983chains] and Crystal orbital bond index (COBI)[@müller2021crystal] files to extract summarized bonding information comprising coordination environments bond strengths, most relevant bonds, and their corresponding bonding and anti-bonding contributions.
 Obtaining the most relevant orbital interaction information in each detected bond is also possible.
 It also includes featurize and structure graphs modules that provide a pathway to get features to be used further for machine learning studies.
 The features section comprehensively overviews previously existing and newly added functionalities.

 Lobsterpy was used to produce the results in [@naik2023quantumchemical]